People in London Will Live In These Classic, Anti-Trend Outfits This Spring

 4. Jumper + Jeans + Suede Tote

 Style Notes: If it wasn't already clear, jeans are at the heart of many a classic London outfit.
-However, this look is less about the jeans and more about their colour.
-Even with the risk of getting your clothes mucky on your commute, I see more all-white outfits in London than anywhere else, and not merely in summer-dress form.
-Lois Sterling's combination of a white knit, white jean and brown suede bag feels so fresh and current, but, still, classic all at once.
+However, this look is less about the jeans and more about their color.
+Even with the risk of getting your clothes mucky on your commute, I see more all-white outfits in London than anywhere else, and not merely in summer dress form.
+Lois Sterling's combination of a white knit, white jeans, and brown suede bag feels so fresh and current, but, still, classic all at once.

 Shop the Look: